markstanden/apiclient/README.md

 - Using xUnit as the test framework
 - NSubstitute for mocking, particularly useful for HTTP client testing
 - Tests follow Arrange-Act-Assert pattern
-- Helpers to reduce code repitition
+- Helpers to reduce code repetition
-- Assert single behaviours (not implementation) for each test.
+- Asserts single behaviours (not implementation) for each test.